 Viking Plastics supplied ACOT a 100 litre below ground Paneltim® grease trap for use as a training aid in grease trap installation.
 And the gift was most welcome.
-Says ACOT Teacher, David McEvoy, of the Armament and Construction Wing, “A big thank you for our grease trap.
+Says ACOT Teacher, “A big thank you for our grease trap.
 It is being put to good use and we really appreciate Viking’s donation.
 It is a fantastic training aid.”

 Like most TAFE colleges offering plumbing courses, ACOT use a ‘sand pit’ for below ground grease trap installation so the apprentices can practice installation, connections and getting the correct fall.

 Through the use of sand, the tank and pipework can be reused for the next apprentice.